 Small Household Tasks

 Repair loose or sticking doors, gate latches, small holes in walls, floors, and ceilings; hang pictures; replace faucet washers and toilet valves; clean and balance ceiling fans; apply limited caulking to weatherproof

 We can help income-qualified members apply for home improvements, accessibility modifications, and repairs through Rebuilding Montgomery or Habitat for Humanity, both parts of the Lifelong Homes Coalition.
-When a Village team is unable to perform a repair or a task, a homeowner or apartment resident who meets certain income requirements will receive an application form that goes to Rebuilding Together Montgomery County, a non-profit organization that works with community volunteers to provide free home repair and accessibilities modification to help low income homeowners to live safely and independently in their homes.
+When a Village team is unable to perform a repair or a major task, a homeowner who meets certain income requirements will receive an application form that goes to Rebuilding Together Montgomery County, a non-profit organization that works with community volunteers to provide free home repair and accessibilities modification to help low income homeowners to live safely and independently in their homes.
 These repairs may include minor plumbing and electrical work; roofing, floor, and ceiling repair; interior and exterior painting; installation of grab bars; and building of ramps.
 Note that due to the pandemic, we have been doing tasks outside the home only.
 As of June 2021, we will come into the home IF we have a volunteer who is vaccinated and willing to do so.

 - Support Groups: one for residents with neuromuscular disorders (Parkinson’s Disease, Multiple Sclerosis) and their caretakers; and a second for parents of adults with special needs.
 Contact the Village at 301-646-2109 by email at firstname.lastname@example.org.
 Village membership not required.

 Like to walk?
 No need to register in advance – just show up in your walking shoes.
 Scheduled walks are posted on our website - Villageoftakomapark.com/calendar.

 WHEN: monthly, date and time to be announced (see our calendar)